beach style kitchen idea

 Appliances

 Appliances in this style of kitchen are not a focal point.
-Stainless steel appliances stand out less with white wooden structures that provide a background.
-Some homeowners prefer to use all white appliances to not distract from the cabinets.
+Stainless steel appliances stand out less with white wooden structures providing a background.
+Some homeowners prefer to use all-white appliances to avoid distracting from the cabinets.

-Appliances can also be used to add a pop of color.
-Vintage-inspired appliances are a fun addition and aqua and turquoise shades look great in a crisp white kitchen.
+Appliances can also add a pop of color.
+Vintage-inspired appliances are a fun addition, and aqua and turquoise shades look great in a crisp white kitchen.

-Kitchen hoods are hidden with slab materials like marble, veneer porcelain and plaster so they also do not take away from the design.
+Kitchen hoods are hidden with slab materials like marble, veneer porcelain, and plaster, so they also do not detract from the design.

 Hardware